Sangluisme/PSgradientSDF/README.md

 please note the **bold** parameters are required, others are optional.

 # data type
-**the main difference of each data type is the structure of the data folder** General requirement is:
+**The main difference between each data type is the structure of the data folder** The general requirement is:
-- contain depth and rgb images, together with `intrinsics.txt` in the same folder.
+- contain depth and RGB images, together with `intrinsics.txt` in the same folder.
-- If the pose is unkown, the images should like a video sequence which allow camera tracking, otherwise initial camera pose file should be provided.
+- If the pose is unknown, the images should be like a video sequence that allow camera tracking, otherwise initial camera pose file should be provided.

 `tum` -- TUM_RGBD (please refer to https://vision.in.tum.de/data/datasets/rgbd-dataset/download for detail)

-should have the structure
+should have a structure
 ```
 data
 |---depth (folder)